Sunday September 5, 2010

 multi-million dollar McMansion in Nashville, owned by Spencer Hayes

-The multi-million dollar McMansion in Nashville, owned by Spencer Hays, a major owner of the Southwestern Company, who is reputed by Forbes to have a net worth of $400 million.
+The multi-million dollar McMansion in Nashville, owned by Spencer Hays, a major owner of the Southwestern Company, who has a net worth of $400 million (Forbes).
 Courtesy: Google Maps

 (EUGENE, Ore.) - This is a story about The Southwestern Company.
 It is based on months of observation of Southwestern Company workers, interviews with many workers, and extensive research into the Southwestern Company, the web of companies related to it, its executives and owners, and their campaign contributions and extensive connections to leading Republican politicians.